 A young food bank volunteer shutterstock/HASPhotos

 Surplus food was donated and then sold at discounted prices that even those on a low income could afford.
-In just a few months, the programme was feeding more than 100 local families and it helped de-stigmatise financial hardship as well as remind residents that the community is there for them.
+In just a few months, the programme was feeding more than 100 local families.
+It helped stigmatise financial hardship as well as remind residents that the community is there for them.

-On that note, it’s important to remember that community action doesn’t need to involve grand gestures.
-Sometimes, the best way of contributing to our community is to give: give time, money, or give kindness to others with small daily gestures.
+On that note, it’s essential to remember that community action doesn’t need to involve grand gestures.
+Sometimes the best way of contributing to our community is to give: be it time, money, or kindness to others with small daily gestures.
 One thing is for sure: if we look around us with the intention to help, we will find ways of doing it, and in the process we will be contributing to making our community stronger.

 Are you a happiness.com member?
 Sign up for free now to:Compassion | Friendship | Charity | Community living

 A social sciences graduate with a keen interest in languages, communication, and personal development strategies.
 Dee loves exercising, being out in nature, and discovering warm and sunny places where she can escape the winter.

 If you constantly feel dependent on others to help you navigate through life and make decisions, you make be emotionally dependent.

 Rejection is painful, so how can we learn to deal with it better?
 From building up your self-confidence to remaining open, Ed Gould offers up some